• Leading Disruption

 During our research and writing, one thing became crystal clear: regardless of how motivated and excited a company is to use AI, implementation can’t succeed without dedicated AI leadership.

-Today, I’ll share our roadmap for finding the ideal AI leader, and how to leverage their work for successful AI launches, scaling, and value delivery.cause the technology doesn't work.
-It's because of how these pilots are constructed.
+Today, I’ll share our roadmap for identifying the ideal AI leader and how to leverage their work for successful AI launches, scaling, and delivering value.

 The Default That Doesn't Work